-Humber Woodland of Remembrance offers green burials in the beautiful Herefordshire countryside, surrounded by wildflowers, trees and wonderful views.
-This beautiful site is run by Diane and Robert Thomas, together with their children Richard and Lizzie.
+Humber Woodland of Remembrance offers green burials in the beautiful Herefordshire countryside, surrounded by native wild flowers, trees and wonderful views.
+This beautiful site is run by Diane Thomas and her daughter Lizzie.

 More trees and wildflowers are being planted as burials take place, and these are scattered randomly around the site, as families have chosen the exact spot where their loved one will be buried.
 This means that the woodland will develop in a very natural way, with a mixture of mature and young trees growing together.
-Wildflowers can be sourced from local supplier Plantwild, for more information visit www.plantwild.co.uk.
+We can help you to source appropriate native wildflowers, please call us on 01568 760443.

 Care of the woodland is ongoing, and we mow around the graves during the summer months.
 Other areas of grass are left long, to encourage wild flowers to become established and to provide a habitat for butterflies and other invertebrates.